Tibetan Hand Knotted Wool Rugs

 Our Collection

-Here is a selection of hand knotted artisanal Tibetan rugs from our collection.
+Here is a selection of hand knotted artisanal Tibetan rugs from our collection (please note that we are offering 10% off all rugs until CNY)

 What Our Clients Say